keybase/book-content/00-getting_started/01-privacy.md

 But accounts on Keybase can’t be totally private.
 And some public info can’t be totally deleted.

-You can also block and report people.
-You can further control who’s allowed to add you to Keybase features like chats and teams.
+You can block and report people.
+You can further control who’s allowed to add you to Keybase features like [Chat](/chat) and [Teams](/teams).

 ### Your data is your data
 You can and should read our whole [privacy policy](https://keybase.io/docs/privacypolicy).
 It’s not too long and you can skip around to find the info that’s most important to you.